DivyanshMauryaaa/app-pad/README.md

-# ⚡ Pulsepatch
+# ⚡ AppPad

 > Save time.
 Build more.

-Pulsepatch is your AI-powered assistant for managing codebase tasks, documentation, and bug detection — all from one smart interface.
+AppPad is your AI-powered assistant for managing codebase tasks, documentation, and bug detection — all from one smart interface.
 Designed for developers, startups, and teams who'd rather build than babysit boring workflows.
 ---

-## 🧠 Why Pulsepatch?
+## 🧠 Why AppPad?

 > “Because you've got better things to do than write README files and plan sprints manually.”

-Pulsepatch is not just another AI gimmick.
+AppPad is not just another AI gimmick.
 It’s designed to help solo devs and lean teams ship faster by removing the repetitive parts of development.

 - Reduces boilerplate and busywork
 - Keeps your workflow clean and async-friendly